avidrucker/lccjs/README.md

 ### **Areas for Improvement**

-- **Linker Test Suite**: Developing `linker.test.js` and `linkerBattery.test.js` to link multiple object files.
-- **Instruction Set Expansion**: Adding more instructions like shift and rotate operations.
+- **Instruction Set Edge Cases**: Handling special cases and edge conditions, such as offsets for `ret`, out of range errors for imm5, imm6, imm9, etc..
-- **Enhanced Error Handling**: Improving error messages and diagnostics.
+- **Enhanced Error Handling**: Improving error messages and diagnostics (the goal is to match the original LCC first, then expand from there).
 - **Debugging Tools**: Implementing a symbolic debugger.

 ### **How to Contribute**